Côte d’Ivoire, Tano Basin

 Extensive coverage: three multi-client 3D re-imaging programs merged to create a seamless and contiguous volume of over 16,000 km2, enveloping the recent Calao discovery and adjacent to the renowned Baleine field:

-- CDI23 is ready for immediate viewing and dispatch
+- CDI23 and CDI24 are ready for immediate viewing and dispatch

 Exploration history and further potential